 |💰 Best budget hotel:||Palazzo dei Conti Residenza d’Epoca|

-Where to stay in Florence?
-11 Best areas to Stay in Florence for tourist
+Best areas to Stay in Florence for first-timers and tourists:

-Duomo is the best area to stay in Florence for first-time visitors due to its close proximity to Florence’s top tourist attractions, museums, piazzas, and historical landmarks.
-If you stay here, you will be located within walking distance to the top sights, restaurants, bars, and shops.
+Centro Storico is the best overall place to stay in Florence for first-time visitors due to its proximity to the city’s iconic landmarks such as Florence Cathedral, Ponte Vecchio, Uffizi Gallery, and Piazza della Signoria.
+If you stay here, you will be located in the middle of the action!

 Close to this landmark is the beautiful Uffizi Gallery, one of the world’s finest museums of art.
 This glorious old structure houses treasures of the renaissance.
-Including works by artists such as Botticelli and Titian.
+Including works by artists such as Botticelli, Titian, Michelangelo, and Leonardo da Vinci.

-You can see spectacular Renaissance sculptures in the National Museum of Bargello.
-Then there is the Museum of The History of Science, the Museum of Anthropology, and the Museum Opera del Duomo, or cathedral museum, that contains works by Michelangelo amongst its treasures.
+The historic center has plenty of museums for history buffs and art lovers.
+There are spectacular Renaissance sculptures in the National Museum of Bargello, Museum of The History of Science, the Museum of Anthropology, and the Museum Opera del Duomo, or cathedral museum.

-Stay in Duomo if you’re first-time tourists who want to stay in Florence city center; you want great shopping and nightlife; you are traveling without a car;
+Stay in Duomo if you’re first-time tourists; you want great shopping and nightlife; you are traveling without a car; you don’t mind lively atmosphere;

 Best places to stay in Florence in Duomo for first-timers: